isomerpages/moe-acspri/_our-programmes/Mother Tongue Languages/Chinese Language.md

 and understand texts from different genres such as short stories, novels and poetry and be able to respond to questions based on the texts.
-The Speaking Skills component trains students to be able to communicate in clear fluent and effective Standard Chinese Language.
+The Speaking Skills component trains students to be able to communicate in clear, fluent and effective Standard Chinese Language.
 Our 5-year Oral Package, developed for students from P2 to P6, aims to help students to be confident in describing pictures and conversation.</p>
 <h5><strong>Reading skills</strong></h5>
 <p>Reading skills include the ability to read texts from different genres
 with understanding and to respond appropriately.
 The 5-year Comprehension